Orkiv/Inventory-js/readme.md

 $inventory once initialized can be accessed via html elements.
 This enables quick manipulation of the current user's data without any additional JS.

-Within your item or service viewer you will also see a button with name snippet generator
+Within your item or service viewer in the Inventory dashboard, you will also see a button with name snippet generator

 ### Add to cart
 Adds the specified item to the current user's cart.